davfront/42_ft_irc/socket.md

 - Socket initialization: the IRC client uses socket programming to create a socket that will connect to the IRC server.
 The client specifies the server's IP address or hostname and the server's port
 - Connecting to the server: the client uses the connect function to establish a connection to the IRC server.
 Once connected, it obtains a socket for communication
 - User interaction: the client allows users to interact with the server by sending IRC commands and chat messages over the socket (for ex, join channels, send messages, change their nicknames, ...)
--Receiving data: the client continuously checks the socket for incoming data from the server.
+- Receiving data: the client continuously checks the socket for incoming data from the server.
 This includes server responses, messages from other users, and notifications about server events
 - Displaying messages: messages received from the server are displayed to the user in the client's user interface.
 Users can see chat messages in channels they've joined and respond accordingly
 - User commands: users can issue IRC commands by typing them into the client.
 The client translates these commands into the appropriate IRC protocol messages and sends them to the server
 - Disconnecting: users can disconnect from the server by closing the socket or sending a disconnect command to the server